dotnet/docs/docs/azure/sdk/protocol-convenience-methods.md

 The preceding code demonstrates the following `System.ClientModel` protocol method patterns:

-1. Create the request, using a `BinaryContent` object for the request body.
+1. **Create the request**, using a `BinaryContent` object for the request body.
-1. Invoke the protocol method, using a `RequestOptions` object to configure request options.
+1. **Invoke the protocol method**, using a `RequestOptions` object to configure request options.
-1. Handle the response by reading:
+1. **Handle the response** by reading:
-    - The HTTP status code from the `PipelineResponse` object to determine whether success or failure.
+    - The HTTP status code from the `PipelineResponse` object to determine success or failure.
     - Data from the `PipelineResponse` object's content using `System.Text.Json` APIs.

 > [!NOTE]